Introduction to Threat Intelligence

-The distribution of the output product to its consumers is done by this step.
+This step does the distribution of the output product to its consumers.
 Right people at the right time must be available for the threat intelligence to be in action.
 There must be tracking of threat intelligence so that there is a continuation from one cycle of intelligence to another cycle of intelligence, and learning is maintained.
 The intelligence cycle is tracked using security systems, and they are integrated with ticketing systems.
-Multiple people from different teams accept, write up and review the tickets whenever a request for new intelligence comes up.
+Multiple people from different teams accept, write up, and review the tickets whenever new intelligence requests come up.

 When the intelligence cycle becomes a full circle going back to the initial planning phase is the final step in the intelligence cycle.
 When the output product is ready, the person who requested the product reviews it and check if there are answers to all the questions asked.
 This makes for the objectives of the next threat intelligence cycle.

 - The threats faced by the organization can be determined immediately.